WHAT TO READ:

 Catherine of Siena

-The Dolorous Passion of Our
+Dolorous Passion of Our Lord Jesus Christ

-Lord Jesus Christ by the Blessed Anne Catherine Emmerich.
+by the Blessed Anne Catherine Emmerich.
 An

 alternative version is located here.